How To Conduct a Gap Analysis in Project Management

 As this balance can change over time, gap analysis ensures that the company or project has the right resources at the right time.
 Gap analysis makes resource allocation much easier.

-Other benefits of gap analysis
+Other benefits of a gap analysis

-Evolving global strategy
+Evolving the overall strategy

 In fact, it identifies gaps and highlights the need to optimize the overall strategy.